-The 2016 quota share halibut fisheries opened on March 19.
-It is estimated that the following commercial landings, in pounds and numbers, were made in the Alaskan IFQ fishery through April 19, 2016 and in the British Columbian IVQ fishery through April 18, 2016.
-No Alaskan Community Development Quota (CDQ) landings have occurred thus far in 2016.
+The 2017 quota share Pacific halibut fisheries opened on 11 March 2017.
+It is estimated that the following commercial landings, in pounds and numbers, were made in the Alaskan IFQ fishery through 23 April 2017 and in the British Columbian IVQ fishery through 20 April 2017.
+No Alaskan Community Development Quota (CDQ) landings have occurred thus far in 2017.

-The International Pacific Halibut Commission (IPHC) will be conducting research operations off northern California, Oregon, Washington, British Columbia, and Alaska during 2016 and will be selling halibut caught and sampled during the operations to offset costs associated with conducting the research.
-This news release is intended to notify the industry of the IPHC plan to sell fish and to update lists of interested buyers in ports where IPHC-chartered boats will offload catch.
+The International Pacific Halibut Commission (IPHC, or Commission) will be conducting research operations off northern California, Oregon, Washington, British Columbia, and Alaska during 2017 and will be selling Pacific halibut caught and sampled during the operations to offset costs associated with conducting the research.
+This news release is intended to notify industry of the IPHC plan to sell fish and to update lists of interested buyers in ports where IPHC-chartered boats will offload catch.

-The International Pacific Halibut Commission (IPHC) completed its 92nd Annual Meeting in Juneau, Alaska, on January 29, 2016, with Dr. James Balsiger presiding as Chair.
-More than 280 halibut industry stakeholders attended the meeting, with over 80 more participating via the web.
+The International Pacific Halibut Commission (IPHC) completed its 93rd Annual Meeting (AM093) in Victoria, British Columbia, Canada, on 27 January 2017, with Mr. Paul Ryall of Canada presiding as Chairperson.
+More than 330 Pacific halibut industry stakeholders attended the meeting, with over 160 more participating via the web.
 All of the Commission’s public and administrative sessions during the meeting were open to the public and broadcast on the web.

-The Commission is recommending to the governments of Canada and the United States catch limits for 2016 totaling 29.89 million pounds.
-The Commission also addressed other regulatory issues and took actions regarding assessment survey expansion and bycatch management.
-A news release issued January 29, 2016, announced the catch limits and fishing seasons for 2016, and that information is repeated in this news release.
+The Commission is recommending to the governments of Canada and the United States of America catch limits for 2017 totaling 31.4 million pounds.
+The Commission also addressed other regulatory issues and took actions regarding the IPHC fishery-independent setline survey expansion and its harvest policy.
+A news release issued on 27 January 2017 announced the catch limits and fishing seasons for 2017, and that information is repeated in this news release.
 Documents and presentations from the Annual Meeting can be found on the Annual Meeting page of the IPHC website: http://www.iphc.int/meetings-and-events/annual-meeting.html.

-The International Pacific Halibut Commission (IPHC) completed its Ninety-second Annual Meeting in Juneau, AK on January 29, 2016.
-More than 280 halibut industry stakeholders attended the meeting, with over 80 more participating in web broadcasts of the public sessions.
+The International Pacific Halibut Commission (IPHC) completed its Ninety-third Annual Meeting in Victoria, BC, Canada on 27 January, 2017.
+More than 200 halibut industry stakeholders attended the meeting, with approximately 80 more participating in web broadcasts of the public sessions.